Tschonti/pontozo/README.md

-    "CLIENT_ID": "<client id of your registered app at MTFSZ SSO>", "CLIENT_SECRET": "<client secret of your registered app at MTFSZ SSO>", "JWT_SECRET": "a very secret value dont share it with anyone", "ADMINS": "<array of MTFSZ users that the seed function will set as admin>", "WEBSITE_RUN_FROM_PACKAGE": "1",
+    "CLIENT_ID": "<client id of your registered app at MTFSZ SSO>", "CLIENT_SECRET": "<client secret of your registered app at MTFSZ SSO>", "JWT_SECRET": "a very secret value dont share it with anyone", "ADMINS": "<array of MTFSZ users that the seed function will set as admin (optional)>", "WEBSITE_RUN_FROM_PACKAGE": "1",
     "REDIS_HOST": "<host url of your redis instance>", "REDIS_PORT": "<port of your redis instance>",